uka17/schedulator/README.md

 ### oneTime
 Event happens only once and is not going to be repeated.

- - `oneTime` - UTC date and time of event in ISO format
+ - `oneTime` - string, UTC date and time of event in ISO format.

 ```javascript
 let scheduleTestObject =